Brian Felderstein explains how Business Alliance, Inc. helps entrepreneurs become the best trained franchise brokers in the industry

 Marketing is the lifeblood for all businesses.
 There’s not a business in the world that doesn’t rely on new clients coming in.
 That is the secret sauce to every business.
 If you don’t have clients, then you don’t have a business.

 Fortunately, with franchise brokering, it’s the American dream to be in business for themselves.
-You want to get a lot of high quality leads and there are different ways to do it.
+You want to get a lot of high quality leads.
+There are different ways to do it.
 Most people think the only way is by buying them from the major franchise portals.
-At Business Alliance, we teach you different ways to upgrade your leads, whether it’s through unique marketing, social media or working your natural market of influence.
+At Business Alliance, we teach you different ways to upgrade your leads, whether it’s through unique marketing, social media, or working your natural market of influence.

-After close to 30 years in this business, we feel we’ve perfected our marketing and we have a major training effort that we put forth so that our affiliates are completely in tune with finding the best candidates – not just somebody that wants to be a franchisee, but who has the financial ability, the correct motivation, etc. They need to want to be in business for a specific reason…they’ve lost their job, they’ve sold their business.
-They need to be somebody in the market for a change and somebody whose whole family is on board.
+After close to 30 years in this business, we feel we’ve perfected our marketing.
+We have a major training effort we put forth so our affiliates are completely in tune with finding the best candidates.
+Not just somebody that wants to be a franchisee, but who has the financial ability, the correct motivation, etc. They need to want to be in business for a specific reason…they’ve lost their job, they’ve sold their business.
+They need to be somebody in the market for a change, and somebody whose whole family is on board.
 We teach our consultants how to find the right candidate and find as many of them as they want.

 What kind of training do you provide?

 The training is nonstop.
-It is not a week of training and then you’re a franchise broker.
+It is not a week of training, and then you’re a franchise broker.
 Initially, there’s training on the do’s and don’t and using the systems and the leads.
-But the training afterwards is really where the main training is – roundtables, mentoring, conventions, and training with individual franchises.
+But the training afterwards is where the main training is: round tables, mentoring, conventions, and training with individual franchises.
 Our brokers can call our corporate office and talk to our staff members who will hand hold them and help them find the right franchise.
 They can offer as much or little support as needed.
 If they haven’t been in this business before, they need a lot of hand holding, but as time goes on, the amount of help they typically need is less and less.

-Why do you think that this is a meaningful thing to do with your life?
+Why do you think this is a meaningful thing to do with your life?

 Ready for a meaningful career?

-To learn more about becoming a Registered Franchise Consultant with BAI, simply fill out an inquiry form on this website to start a conversation.
+To learn more about becoming a Registered Franchise Consultant with BAI, simply fill out an inquiry form to start a conversation.
 We can’t wait to learn more about you!